 To varying degrees, construction activity would be noticeable to local residents, motorists, and recreational visitors.
 Construction-related visual impacts would result from the presence of equipment, materials, and work crews along the 69 kV power line alignments, temporary staging areas and stringing sites.
 Construction activities would take place over an approximately fiveyear period, but this would be considerably shorter in duration at individual locations.
 Minor disturbances of land within and along the Proposed Action alignments would occur as a result of activity required for removing and replacing poles.
 In addition, minor land disturbance may occur at some of the temporary construction areas that would be established as part of Proposed Action construction; these areas would generally be located near or along existing Proposed Action alignments.
-A limited degree of visual contrast could occur as a result of land disturbance activity, such as creation of newly exposed soil areas along the alignment; however, implementation of APM-AES-01-which calls for all disturbed terrain along the Proposed Action alignment and at staging areas and stringing sites to be restored through recontouring and revegetation-would help the disturbed areas blend in with the surrounding landscape setting, thus reducing visual contrast and potential visibility of these areas.
-SDG&E would also implement APM-AES-02 to help ensure that construction activities are kept as inconspicuous as possible.
+A limited degree of visual contrast could occur as a result of land disturbance activity, such as creation of newly exposed soil areas along the alignment; however, implementation of APM-VIS-01-which calls for all disturbed terrain along the Proposed Action alignment and at staging areas and stringing sites to be restored through recontouring and revegetation-would help the disturbed areas blend in with the surrounding landscape setting. thus reducing visual contrast and potential visibility of these areas.
+SDG&E would also implement APM-VIS-02 to help ensure that construction activities are kept as inconspicuous as possible.

 The majority of construction activities would take place during daylight hours; however, some construction along the Proposed Action alignment may be required or finished at night, and these activities would require lighting for safety.
 Any required lighting would be limited to an individual pole work area of approximately 314 square feet to approximately 1,256 square feet, and would not exceed more than two hours per evening for more than four evenings.
 No new permanent lighting is required for the Proposed Action.
 New electric line components could create glare due to their finish, however, which could introduce additional glare to the immediate surrounding environment.
-To minimize potential glare from the new electric line components, APM-AES-03 and APM-AES-04 call for the use of non-specular conductors and reddish-brown, weathered-steel poles, which have non-reflective finishes.
+To minimize potential glare from the new electric line components, APM-VIS-03 and APM-VIS-04 call for the use of non-specular conductors and reddish-brown, weathered-steel poles, which have non-reflective finishes.
+With the implementation of the

+APMs, the visual change would be consistent with the USFS aesthetic management standards for the CNF and would meet the SIOs.
+Therefore, a decrease of more than one SIO level is not anticipated.
 Because the Proposed Action includes only incremental changes to a sparsely settled landscape-which contains existing electric lines, access roads, and other ancillary or appurtenant facilities-and with the implementation of the aforementioned APMs, any potential impacts to visual resources from the Proposed Action would be minor.